Mother Angelica: Our Lady of the Angels, Irondale

-While at Sancta Clara, Angelica was inspired to create a religious community which would appeal to African Americans in the southern states and began to seek support.
-In 1957, Archbishop Thomas Toolen suggested that she open this community in Birmingham.
-With a number of other Poor Clare nuns she worked to raise the necessary funds, partially from a small business venture making and selling fishing lures.
-In 1961, the nuns bought a fifteen acres of mountain-side in Irondale, as well as an adjacent small house, for thirteen thousand dollars, the exact amount earned by the nuns' fishing lure business.
-On the night of February 21, 1962, five bullets were fired at the house the nuns were staying, and a further incident with five bullets occurred nearly two weeks later.
-On May 20, 1962, the community was officially established, and named Our Lady of the Angels Monastery.
+In 1961, the nuns bought 15 mountainside acres in Irondale, Alabama, as well as an adjacent small house, for $13 thousand, the exact amount earned by the nuns' fishing lure business.
+On the night of February 21, 1962, five bullets were fired at the house where the nuns were staying, and a further incident with five bullets occurred nearly two weeks later.
+On May 20, 1962, the community was officially established and named Our Lady of the Angels Monastery.
 Later, it was relocated to the grounds of the Shrine of the Most Blessed Sacrament.
-The subject experienced the Baptism of the Holy Spirit which a Birmingham priest associated with the charismatic movement had told her about it, which resulted in a new understanding of the Holy Spirit.
+The subject experienced the baptism of the Holy Spirit, which a Birmingham priest associated with the Charismatic Renewal had told her about, which resulted in a new understanding of the Holy Spirit.